Jeroen88/EasyOpenTherm/examples/README.md

 The thermostat (Climate) integration is automatically added to Home Assistant, together with several sensors.
 ### Thermostat behaviour
 - The thermostat is enabled in Home Assistant if it communicates with an OpenTherm boiler
-- The thermostat shows the room temperature if it receives temperature updates over MQTT
+- The thermostat shows the room temperature if it receives temperature updates over MQTT (and is enabled, see previous step)
 - The desired room temperature, the room temperature setpoint, can be set by turning the dial
 - As long as the thermostat is switched off it will never start heating
 - Press the flame below the dial to turn the thermostat on
 - If the room temperature is below setpoint (minus a 0.1 ºC deadzone) the boiler will start heating
 - If the boiler switches off after running for a while, it will stay off for at least 10 minutes (Anti Hunting interval)
+- If the thermostat does not receive temperature updates for more than 15 minutes, it will switch to 'idle', to prevent your house from being heated if the thermometer fails

 ### Sensors
 The following sensors are always added: